neerajsingh0101/blog/_posts/2010-10-25-return-false-in-jquery-1.4.3.md

 However <tt>stopImmdiatePropagation</tt> stops the event bubbling even to the siblings.
 It kills the event right then and there.
 That's it.
 End of the event.

 Once again calling <tt>stopPropagation</tt> means stop this event going to parent.
-And calling <tt>stopImmediatePropagation</tt> means stop passing this event to sibligns.
+And calling <tt>stopImmediatePropagation</tt> means stop passing this even to other evevent handlers bound to itself.

+If you are interested [here is link to ](http://www.w3.org/TR/2006/WD-DOM-Level-3-Events-20060413/events.html#Events-Event-stopImmediatePropagation) DOM Level 3 Events sepc.

 #Back to original problem#

 Now that I have described what <tt>preventDefault</tt>, <tt>stopPropagation</tt> and <tt>stopImmeidatePropagation</tt> does what changed in jQuery 1.4.3.

-In jQuery 1.4.2 when I call "return false" that was same as calling:
+In jQuery 1.4.2 when I execute "return false" that was same as executing:

 * e.preventDefault()
 * e.stopPropagation()
-* e.stopImmeidatePropagation()
+* e.stopImmediatePropagation()

-e.stopImmeidatePropagation internally calls <tt>e.stopPragation</tt> but I have added here for visual clarity.
+<tt>e.stopImmediatePropagation</tt> internally calls <tt>e.stopPragation</tt> but I have added here for visual clarity.

 Fact that <tt>return false</tt> was calling <tt>e.stopImmeidatePropagation</tt> was a bug.
 Get that.
 It was a bug which got fixed in jquery 1.4.3.